Skirt lengths might be a good barometer for the state of the economy, but what do hazmat suit sales tell us about the world we live in?

-Pascal Lemieux: Yeah, we've been around for 25 years and we started as an army surplus store.
-But I developped a survivalist section after September 11 because there was a demand, people were suddenly conscious stuff like that could happen in America.
+Pascal Lemieux: Yeah, we've been around for 25 years, and we started as an army surplus store.
+But I developed a survivalist section after September 11 because there was a demand; people were suddenly conscious that stuff like that could happen in America.

 Our sales depend on what's happening on the planet.
 There are peaks during political conflicts, US and Russia stuff, or natural disasters.
-Like Fukushima in Japan, that was a peak in sales.
-During the next year or so, people were buying anti-radiation stuff, gas masks, chemical protection suits, you know those one pieces with a hood and a mask.
+Like Fukushima in Japan—that was a peak in sales.
+During the next year or so, people were buying anti-radiation stuff, gas masks, chemical-protection suits—those one pieces with a hood and a mask.

 But the Fukushima disaster is pretty far from Quebec, no?

 Did you notice any particular trends in the last year, with the Trump election?